kashmir54/kashmir54.github.io/_flipper/wifi/index.md

   <img src="/images/flipper/reset_button.png" width="60%"/>
 </p>

-- The SD card is connected and no pcaps are being saved:
+- The micro SD card is connected to the VoyagerRF, but no pcaps are being saved:

+Do not use a micro SD card with more than 32GB, use 32GB or less.

 Check the configs.h and make sure that only #define MARAUDER_FLIPPER is uncommented and that you have changed the #define SD_CS 4 as previously described.

 Connect the SD card before entering the ESP32 WiFi Marauder app.

 - Please, if you have other issues, please, contact me on my email.